 What is Include Me School Age?

-The Include Me project is designed to promote and expand inclusive practices for students with significant disabilities, grades K-12, and the schools they attend.
+The Include Me Program is designed to promote and expand inclusive practices for students with significant impact of disabilities, grades K-12, and the schools they attend.
 The Arc of Pennsylvania, with guidance from the Pennsylvania Department of Education, Bureau of Special Education and the Pennsylvania Training and Technical Assistance Network, is working with student teams to provide training and on-site technical assistance to participating students so they can attend school with the supports they need to be successfully and meaningfully included in general education classrooms.

 What types of training and technical assistance is provided?